Myriad-Dreamin/tinymist/docs/tinymist/feature/docs.typ

 #let (x, y) = (y, x);
 ```

 Explanation: The docstring tells that the type of `x` at the left side is `any` and its documentation is "The swapped value from `y`."
-The variable at the right side of the let statement are not documented by the docstring.
+The variables at the right side of the let statement are not documented by the docstring.

 === Examples in Docstrings